dkallen78/Mathemagicus-Version-2.0/README.md

 Added the Algebra spell to the game.
 It lets the monster randomly change a simple addition problem into a basic missing term problem.
 The higher the level of the monster, the more likely it is to cast Algebra.

-I also included all of the .gif assets for the game in .rar file
+I also included all of the .gif assets for the game in a .rar file

+## 11/17/17

+### Update

+Added lots of stuff for learning the first spell and making sure it works properly.
+Short on time, more details later...

-### Up next: spells and unlocking other dungeons
+### Up next: more spells and unlocking other dungeons